alexander-poe/newheightspt/README.md

 Has ability to edit all data.(maybe)
 Display data like billings, patients seen in a graph.

+TODO
+(create action types for CRUD successes) put request needs a better way of editing

 DATABASE
 DROP TABLE if exists Paystubs (deleted old database)